conorcook7/benefits-calculator/README.md

 This is a simple application that businesses can utilize to calculate the total costs for providing benefits packages for their employees.

 This implementation is going to be geared toward smaller businesses for now.

+*Check out the live version here:* https://conorcook7.github.io/benefits-calculator/

 ## Getting Started

-Here are the givens for this project:
+Here are the given constraints for this project:
 * The cost of benefits is $1000/year for each employee
 * Each dependent (children and possibly spouses) incurs a cost of
 $500/year